-Performance within Subjects- A student's score compared to the state expectations for each subject and content area tested.
+Performance within Subjects (also known as strand performance levels)-A student's score compared to the state expectations for each subject and content area tested.
 Performance within subjects is reported as Below Expectations, At or Near Expectations, or Above Expectations.

 Published Reports-Published reports are PDF versions of the final reports that are delivered to districts, including rosters and electronic copies of the Individual Student Reports (ISRs).
-Electronic copies of ISRs are provided to districts on a DVD.
 They are posted to Published Reports in PearsonAccess Next after the testing window at about the time printed reports arrive in districts.